crescentflare/DynamicAppConfigAndroid/README.md

 ### Status

-The library should be useful in its basic form, however, there may be bugs.
-Improvements in features, stability and code structure are welcome.
+The library is stable and has been used in many projects.
+New features may be added in the future.